Who Was Erwin Rommel?

 In early 1944, Rommel was entrusted with the French Channel coast's defense against a possible Allied invasion.
 Around this same time, Rommel began to express doubt about both Germany's reasons for participating in the war and Hitler's capability of peace-making, and the field marshal was told by a group of friends that he should lead the nation once Hitler was overthrown.
 Rommel dismissed the suggestion, unaware at the time that the men had been planning to assassinate the German leader.

-Implicated in 1944 July Plot
+Implicated in 1944 July Plot and Death

-After the 1944 July Plot—an assassination attempt against Hitler that occurred on July 20, 1944—Rommel's contact with the conspirators was revealed, thus implicating him in the plot to overthrow Hitler.
-Rommel was then offered the option of taking his own life to avoid a public trial and protect his family. .
+After the 1944 July Plot—an assassination attempt against Hitler that occurred on July 20, 1944—Rommel's contact with the conspirators was revealed, implicating him in the plot to overthrow Hitler.
+Rommel was then offered the option of taking his own life to avoid a public trial and protect his family.

-On the October 14, 1944, German officers took Erwin Rommel from his home to a remote location.
+On October 14, 1944, German officers took Rommel from his home to a remote location.
 There he took his own life by biting into a cyanide capsule.
 He was 52 years old.
 Rommel was given a full military burial.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!